gautampk95/upskill_projects/Project: AWS Machine Learning Specialization/README.md

-# AWS ML: Yahoo finance stock price prediction of Apple Inc.
+# AWS ML: Yahoo finance stock price prediction for Apple Inc.

 The steps are divided into 4 parts:
 1. Build and train an Amazon SageMaker model (xgboost)